-The Top Health Risks of Snoring
+The Most Common Health Risks Of Snoring

 Snoring can be bothersome to you and those around you, but it can also be more than just an annoyance.
 Snoring can be a sign that something is wrong.
 The sound you make when you snore is caused by obstructed air movement and could be an indicator of a serious sleep disorder called obstructive sleep apnea.